newrelic/newrelic-browser-agent/README.md

 For best results, import and instantiate the `BrowserAgent` class as close to the top of the `head` element of your app's HTML output as possible.
 The specific location and method will vary based on your application's architecture or framework.
 See [Library Support](#library-support) for more information.

-Populate the `options` parameter using configuration values found in the the *Copy/Paste JavaScript* box in your browser app's *Application settings* page in New Relic One.
+Populate the `options` parameter using configuration values found in the the *Copy/Paste JavaScript* box in your browser app's *Application settings* page in New Relic.

 ```javascript
 import { BrowserAgent } from '@newrelic/browser-agent/loaders/browser-agent'